Jimmy Wales: Wikipedia

-Originally, Bomis planned to make Wikipedia a profitable business.
+Originally, Bomis planned to make Wikipedia profitable.
 Sanger initially saw Wikipedia primarily as a tool to aid Nupedia development.
 Wales feared that, at worst, it might produce "complete rubbish".
 To the surprise of Sanger and Wales, within a few days of launching, the number of articles on Wikipedia had outgrown that of Nupedia, and a small collective of editors had formed.
 It was Jimmy Wales, along with other people, who came up with the broader idea of an open-source, collaborative encyclopedia that would accept contributions from ordinary people.
 Initially, neither Sanger nor Wales knew what to expect from the Wikipedia initiative.
 Many of the early contributors to the site were familiar with the model of the free culture movement, and, like Wales, many of them sympathized with the open-source movement.

-Wales has said that he was initially so worried about the concept of open editing, where anyone can edit the encyclopedia, that he would awaken during the night and monitor what was being added.
+Wales has said that he was initially so worried about the concept of open editing, where anyone can edit the encyclopedia, that he would wake at night to monitor what was being added.
 Nonetheless, the cadre of early editors helped create a robust, self-regulating community that has proven conducive to the growth of the project.
 In a talk at SXSW in 2016, he recalled that he wrote the first words on Wikipedia: "Hello world", a phrase computer programmers often use to test new software.

 Sanger developed Wikipedia in its early phase and guided the project.
 The broader idea he originally ascribes to other people, remarking in a 2005 memoir for Slashdot that "the idea of an open-source, collaborative encyclopedia, open to contribution by ordinary people, was entirely Jimmy's, not mine, and the funding was entirely by Bomis.
 Of course, other people had had the idea", adding, "the actual development of this encyclopedia was the task he gave me to work on."

 Sanger worked on and promoted both the Nupedia and Wikipedia projects until Bomis discontinued funding for his position in February 2002; Sanger resigned as editor-in-chief of Nupedia and as "chief organizer" of Wikipedia on March 1 of that year.
 Early on, Bomis supplied the financial backing for Wikipedia, and entertained the notion of placing advertisements on Wikipedia before costs were reduced with Sanger's departure and plans for a non-profit foundation were advanced instead.